EFFXCT290/NexusTracker/README.md

 The configuration can be found in `config.js`.
 This file contains examples and explanations for each config value.

-If your configuration is not valid, sqtracker will fail to start.
+If your configuration is not valid, NexusTracker will fail to start.

 ### The initial admin user

-On first start up, sqtracker will create a user named `admin` with the password `admin`.
+On first start up, NexusTracker will create a user named `admin` with the password `admin`.
 A confirmation email will be sent to the admin email address you specified in your config file.
 Once logged in for the first time, you should change the admin password immediately.
 This admin user can be used to send other admin invites (normal accounts cannot send admin invites).
 This user cannot be deleted/banned.

 ## Deploying

 ### Components

-An sqtracker deployment is made up of 4 separate components.
+An NexusTracker deployment is made up of 4 separate components.
 These are:

-#### 1. The sqtracker API service
+#### 1. The NexusTracker API service

-The sqtracker API service handles all actions taken by users (authentication, uploads, searching etc.), implements the BitTorrent tracker specification to handle announces and scrapes, and provides the RSS feed.
+The NexusTracker API service handles all actions taken by users (authentication, uploads, searching etc.), implements the BitTorrent tracker specification to handle announces and scrapes, and provides the RSS feed.

-#### 2. The sqtracker client service
+#### 2. The NexusTracker client service

-The sqtracker client service provides the modern, responsive web interface that users interact with.
+The NexusTracker client service provides the modern, responsive web interface that users interact with.

 #### 3. A MongoDB database